Ray Krebbs: 2012 revival

-Ray appeared as a guest star in the continuation of Dallas.
+Ray appeared occasionally in the continuation of Dallas.
 In 2012, Ray attended his nephew Christopher's wedding to Rebecca Sutter (or Pamela Rebecca Barnes) and later appeared at Bobby's final Southfork barbecue.
 In 2013, Ray attended J.R.'s funeral at Southfork, where he said that he could never make Jock proud the way J.R. did.
-Ray was mentioned in J.R.'s will but only with the words "Hello Ray".
+Ray was mentioned in J.R.'s will, but only with the words "Hello, Ray".
 In 2014, Ray appeared again at Southfork to attend the wedding of his nephew John Ross to Pamela Rebecca Barnes.

 Since Ray's return to Dallas, no mention was made of Jenna, his daughter Margaret, stepdaughter Charlie, or adopted son Lucas.